Userbot007/Win10-Script/README.md

 | Tray icons           | Show all on taskbar     | Show all on taskbar      |
 | User account control | No changes              | Lowered down             |
 | Windows Media Player | Don't install           | Install                  |

+P.S.: Here, the **Libary icons** indicate Documents, Pictures, Music & Videos from Sidebar in This PC // Explorer

 &nbsp;